pagarme/react-style-guide/README.md

 > `npm info eslint-config-pagarme-react@latest peerDependencies`
 > to find the exact peer dependencies to install.

-To include in the project, create an `.eslintrc` file with at least the following contents:
+To include in the project, create the config files in your project, with at least the following contents:

+> `.eslintrc`

 ```json
 {